Kong/kubernetes-ingress-controller/docs/api-reference.md

 _Underlying type:_ `string`

 Namespace refers to a Kubernetes namespace.
+It must be a RFC 1123 label.